 They are found in dry eucalyptus forests, woodlands and also in urban parks and gardens.
 They are quite happy to interact with humans and will even eat out of peoples hands and will sometimes swoop in and take food from peoples hands.

-Kookaburras stay with their mate for life and will use the same nest hole in a tree trunk or arboreal termite nest year after year.
+Breeding takes place from August to January.
 Once they are ready to mate the male will feed the female for about six weeks before she will lay the eggs.
-The female will lay two or three eggs and after an incubation period of 24 to 29 days the chicks will be born.
-The breeding pair are helped with incubating the eggs, keeping the chicks warm and feeding them by four or five of their grown young.
-They also help to defend the territory while the breeding pair are busy with the new chicks.
+The female will lay two or three eggs and after an incubation period of 24 to 29 days the chicks will hatch.
+At hatching the chicks are blind and unfeathered.

+Kookaburras live in loose family groups and their laughter like call serves to let other birds know that an area is their territory.
 They live in family groups with offspring that help their parents care and hunt for the next generation of kookaburras.

 Laughing kookaburras have different calls that they use for other things such as courtship, showing aggression, raising the alarm and begging for food.

-The laughing kookaburra was once known as the laughing jackass.
+They were once known as the laughing jackass.

 They often live in suburban areas where they can take food from peoples hands.